PUB THEATRE NEWS

 SIGN UP FOR NEWSLETTER HERE

-Also on this page: New invitations to SUBMIT a full-length play, PLAYWRITING CIRCLE & Rolling submissions Read here
+Also on this page: London Horror playwriting competition, Bread & Roses playwriting circle, & Rolling submissions Read here

 King’s Head Theatre 2 - 21 July